Dyalog/link/help/Link.Refresh.md

 # Link.Refresh

+Refresh is a one-way operation: it will read one side of the link and update the other side of the link accordingly.

+It means that changes on the other side of the link may be lost: if there are un-synchronised changes on both sides of the link, then Refresh will destroy one set of changes (the non-source side will be overwritten by the source side).

+It is useful when not watching the directory, to force updating the namespace from files by using `source=dir`.

-If synchronisation is not enabled, or you have made changes to linked folders or namespaces which are not tracked (such as using `⎕FIX`, `⎕FX`, `⎕NS`, `⎕CY` or assignment), you can use this function to re-synchronise the namespace and the directory.\
+It is also useful if you have made changes to linked namespaces which are not tracked (such as using `⎕FIX`, `⎕FX`, `⎕NS`, `⎕CY` or assignment), you can use this function with `source=ns` to re-synchronise the directory.\
 In the latter case, it is preferable to modify workspace items with [Fix](Link.Fix), so that the Refresh is not necessary.

 #### Arguments